Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 To handle these problems, perform the following steps:

 1. Verify the complaint.
 Verify the complaint by turning the infinite switch on.
-Is the

 surface element heating?
 On electronic models, turn off the electricity to the